kavyashreesiri/Information_Vis-HW9/README.md

     * LON: longitude location co-ordinate of the Worksite.
       Type: Quantitative Data
 3. __Visualization__
    * Description:

    * Interactive elements you employed:
         * Tooltip
         * Zoom in and Zoom out
+        * Highlighting

    * Narrative storytelling elements

    * Address how the visualization answers the questions you raised in the Introduction

 4. __Design decisions__
- choice of visualization type, size, color, scale, and other visual elements, as well as the use of sorting or other data transformations
+ Choice of visualization type, size, color, scale, and other visual elements, as well as the use of sorting or other data transformations

 5. __Development Process__
-* a commentary on the development process
+  * The development process
+    The whole process of implenting and learning was exciting and interesting.
   * Roughly how much time did you spend developing your application?
   *  aspects took the most time?

 __References__
 http://maptimeboston.github.io/d3-maptime/